kodecocodes/ios-interview/Practical Example/RW Take Home/README.md

 - Custom UIView
 - CollectionView with DiffableDataSource & CompositionalLayout
 - Combine & URLSession
-- **Kingfisher**: Downloading image for the CollectionViewCell is a common problem in the iOS Community and the community came up with mutliple solutions.
+- **Kingfisher**: Downloading image for the CollectionViewCell is a common problem in the iOS community and the community came up with mutliple solutions.
 Kingfisher is one of the most popular solutions.
 It is open sourced and actively maintained.
-That's why I have choosen this library to download the images. </br> ( RW iOS App also use this library )
+That's why I have choosen this library to download the images. </br> (RW iOS App also uses this library)
+- SwiftLint

 ## Speacial Thanks To
 - [raywenderlich.com](https://www.raywenderlich.com/) for the amazing **RW Community Care!**
-- All the mentors of **RW Bootcamp**
+- [Audrey Tam](https://twitter.com/mataharimau) and all the mentors of **RW Bootcamp**
 - All the fellow students of **RW Bootcamp**